 If you are growing outdoors, then the type of strain is even more important.
 You should take into consideration the season that you will be growing in and what the weather is going to be like.
 Sativas prefer much hotter, humid climates and tend to grow very tall, whereas if you are growing in winter then indicas can handle slightly cooler climates, and autoflowers colder still.

-without good grow lights you wont increase yields
+Step 5: Without good grow lights you won’t increase yields

 There are lots of different types of cannabis grow lights, it is important that you are using the right type for your plants, LED, CFL, HPS or HID’s are all good lights to grow cannabis under.

 LED lights are relatively new on the cannabis growing scene, however the technology behind them has improved massively in recent years and they are becoming ever more popular because they are energy efficient and stay much cooler, they also have a wider light spectrum than a standard light.

 The most common light that you see people growing with is a 600w HPS, these are high intensity lights that give off lots of heat so you will also need a ballast, reflector and a fan to keep the tent cool.
 It is really worth doing some research into types of lights before you begin your grow because they play a key role in how big your yields will be.

 The most common grow lights for first timers to use are CFL’s (image right), this is because they cheap and available from most hardware stores.
 Many full spectrum CFL bulbs from amazon cost just $10, so getting a few of these is great if you want to start out small with just one or two autoflowers.